CFSS-MACSS/course-site/content/homework/text-analysis/index.md

 Satisfactory: Solid effort.
 Hits all the elements.
 Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).

 Excellent: Displays in-depth understanding of course materials, including data analysis and coding skills.
 Code to process and analyze the data is complex/refined.
 Visualizations are excellent.
 Explanation of the chosen technique is accurate with an assessment of the appropriate caveats for what the technique can and cannot do.
 Interpretation of the results is clear and in-depth and shows engagement with the content of the textual data.
 Code is reproducible.
 Uses a sentiment analysis or topic model example not directly covered in class or considerably expands on the provided examples.

-# Acknowledgments

-* This page has been developed starting from Sabrina Nardin and Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.